 Apart from that, you also have the gyudon (Japanese beef bowl) with the option to top it with foie gras or scallops, and an array of sides such as potatoes fried in Wagyu beef fat; burratina accented with arugula, cherry tomatoes and truffle honey; and spinach enriched with parmigiano-reggiano cream and nutmeg.
 Book here.

 The Feather Blade | 61 Tanjong Pagar Road, S(088482)

 5/5 Ash & Elm

 Save your weekend for the modern European restaurant’s Classic Weekend Champagne brunch.
-At the seafood station, the highlight is the unlimited servings of the Kaluga Queen caviar as well as ocean-fresh oysters, scallops, king crab and lobster.
+At the seafood station, the highlight is the Kaluga Queen caviar as well as ocean-fresh oysters, scallops, king crab and lobster.

 Take the time to savour the restaurant’s signature dishes too, from the beer-braised beef short ribs to the indulgent Spanish Duroc pork rack.
 These will go extremely well with the brunch favourites of truffle poached eggs sprinkled with chives and grated cheese toast.
 Book here.

 (Related: Brunch in Singapore: 4 Ideas to Inspire Your Next Meal)